scala/scala-dist/README.md

     * more!

+## Contributing ##
+Please read the [Scala Pull Request Policy](https://github.com/scala/scala/wiki/Pull-Request-Policy) and sign the [CLA](http://typesafe.com/contribute/cla/scala).

+The branching structure mimics that of [scala/scala](https://github.com/scala/scala): master is the upcoming 2.11.0 release, and the 2.10.x branch is your target for 2.10.x features -- we'll keep merging into master as long as feasible.

 ## Build Setup ##

 This build requires a scala distrbution build from the [scala/scala](https://github.com/scala/scala) project.
 Here's how to obtain one and tell this build about it: